mustardamus/lehm-bulvue/<%kebabCase projectName%>/docs/vue-bulma.md

 ### Watch global state for changes

-For convinience this implementation adds a `this.$stateMap` function to every Vue component as a mixin.
+For convinience this implementation adds a `this.$mapState` function to every Vue component as a mixin.
 This takes a single string or array of strings, which are keypaths in the global state Object, watches for changes, and update the local state where the `$stateMap` function was called.